joseph-tech-dev/dashboard/README.md

-The code is free to use and modif
+The code is free to use and modify